Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

 There are three stages of menopause:

-- Perimenopause: The duration of time between the last few years leading up to the final period and the first year following.
-As menopause approaches, the ovaries reduce the production of oestrogen and progesterone (the female hormones) and hormone levels fluctuate.
+Perimenopause: The duration of time between the last few years leading up to the final period and the first year following.
+As menopause approaches, the ovaries reduce the production of oestrogen and progesterone (the female hormones), and hormone levels fluctuate.
 As a result, there may be changes in the menstrual cycle such as longer, shorter or irregular cycles, or lighter or heavier bleeding.
 Fertility is low in these final years, but pregnancy is still possible.

-- Natural Menopause: The spontaneous, natural ending of menstrual periods (not caused by treatment or surgery), defined by 12 consecutive months without menstrual bleeding.
+Natural menopause: The spontaneous, natural ending of menstrual periods (not caused by treatment or surgery), defined by 12 consecutive months without menstrual bleeding.

-- Postmenopause: Life following the first year after the final period.
+Postmenopause: Life following the first year after the final period.

-(The Women’s 2019; Better Health Channel 2019)
+(The Women’s 2019; Better Health Channel 2023)

 Menopause Symptoms